Skip to content

 Deploy the Cluster

-Copy the ParaTools-Pro-slurm-cluster-blueprint-example from the ParaTools Pro for E4S™ documentation to your clipboard, then paste it into a file named ParaTools-Pro-Slurm-Cluster-Blueprint.yaml.
+Copy the ParaTools-Pro-slurm-cluster-blueprint-example from the ParaTools Pro for E4S™ documentation to your clipboard, then paste it into a file named e4s-25.11-cluster-slurm-gcp-v6.yaml.
 After copying the text, in your terminal do the following:

 # press Ctrl-d to add an end-of-file character

-Using your favorite editor, select appropriate instance types for the compute partitions, and remove the h3 partition if you do not have access to h3 instances yet.
+Using your favorite editor, select appropriate instance types for the compute partitions.
+If you do not have access to H3 instances, remove the h3_nodeset and h3_partition modules from the blueprint, and remove the - h3_partition entry from the slurm_controller.use: list (otherwise gcluster create will fail with an unresolved-reference error).
 See the expandable annotations and pay extra attention to the highlighted lines on the ParaTools-Pro-slurm-cluster-blueprint-example example.

 Pay Attention